Dealing with Pole Dance Pain

 - Take one day of rest in between training days and do a cardio workout, walk or stretch gently.

 - More than anything BUILD YOUR STRENGTH!
-With more muscle, joint and tendon strength, you will depend less on your skin doing the gripping for you and less bruising and pain
+With more muscle, joint and tendon strength, you will depend less on your skin doing the gripping for you and less bruising and pain.
+Sneaky Deez wrist wraps help with sore wrists.

 - Take your time learning new tricks, especially new holds